barretodavid/starknet-erc721-workshop/README.md

 ## Installation

-Once cloned, run the following command to create a Python virtual environment for the project and to install all the required dependencies.
+Once cloned, run the following command inside the project folder to create a Python virtual environment for the project and to install all the required dependencies.

 ```
 bash setup.sh